cherbourne/spree-zip-code-zone/README.markdown

 -------------

 This extension provides Zones based on ZIP code ranges to the Spree e-Commerce framework.
-It was written for Spree 0.10.2, but might work with other versions as well.
+Forked to provide compatibility for Spree 1.3.x

 Installation
 ------------

-To install, first grab the extension using Git:
+To install, add the following to your gemfile.

-    script/extension install git://github.com/wapcaplet/spree-zip-code-zone.git

-Then migrate your database to add the necessary tables:

-    rake db:migrate
+    gem 'spree_zipcode_range_zone', :git => 'git://github.com/mikefarmer/spree-zip-code-zone.git'

 Usage